El Al Flight 1862: Flight

 The first officer made a Mayday call to air traffic control (ATC) and indicated that they wanted to return to Schiphol.
-At 6:28:45p.m., the first officer reported: "El Al 1862, lost number three and number four engine, number three and number four engine."
+At 18:28:45, the first officer reported: "El Al 1862, lost number three and number four engine, number three and number four engine."
 ATC and the flight crew did not yet grasp the severity of the situation.
 Although the flight crew knew they had lost power from the engines, they did not see that the engines themselves had completely broken off and that the wing had been damaged.
-The outboard engine on the wing of a 747 is visible from the cockpit only with difficulty and the inboard engine on the wing is not visible at all.
-Given the choices that the captain and crew made following the loss of engine power, the Dutch parliamentary inquiry commission that later studied the crash concluded that the crew did not know that both engines had broken away from the right wing.
+Later the media asked if the pilots could have been aware of the engines having broken off.
+After tests, it was found that the outboard engine on the wing of a 747 is visible from the cockpit only with difficulty and the inboard engine on the wing is not visible at all (and this is in clear weather; given the time of year and day, it was also getting dark, hampering visibility even further).
+Given the choices the captain and crew made following the loss of engine power, the Dutch parliamentary inquiry commission that later studied the crash concluded that the crew did not know that both engines had broken away from the right wing.